Kitsui/aws-cms-doc/docs/installation.md

 Download the [Repo code here](https://github.com/Kitsui/AWS-CMS-LAMBDA)

 ## Set up your Environment
-1. Open up your Terminal and navigate to the CMS directory's root.
+1. Open up your Terminal and navigate to the **CMS Repo** directory's root.

 2. Ensure that your AWS Terminal has already been configured with the right credentials for the Account you wish to deploy to.